Lyunee/MasteryMakeMaps/README.md

 Modify the weight
 -----------------

 An idea is to consider squared weight.
-This should accentuate the similarity and dissimmilarity values of the champions nd may lead to a clearer map.
+This should accentuate the similarity and dissimmilarity values of the champions and may lead to a clearer map.

 CONCLUSION